 When your instance of Zendesk Support receives an email from an end-user that it identifies as another Zendesk account, it performs the following steps:

-- Creates a ticket from that email, using the sending email address the requester.
+- Creates a ticket from that email, or threads the reply back into their original ticket, using the sending email address of the requester.

 - Suppresses the triggers for automatic messages.